coffeevalenbat/CBT-FX/FX-Hammer-Guide.md

 ![SaveBug](/img/save_bug.bmp)

-If the first thing you see after booting it up is something like this instead, **don't worry!** It probably just means you loaded the ROM without the save file included alongside the editor, meaning your emulator of choice made a blank one which is read as garbage data, just delete the .sav file your emulator created and replace it with the one that came with the editor.
+If the first thing you see after booting it up is something like this instead, **don't worry!** It probably just means you loaded the ROM without the save file included alongside the editor, meaning your emulator of choice made a blank one which is read as garbage data, just delete the .sav file your emulator created and replace it with `fxbank.sav` renamed as `hammered.sav`.

 ## Controls